This article provides advice specifically for babies 3 to 12 months of age.

 Night Waking Causes

-• She’s overexcited.
+• They're overexcited.

-• Something’s bugging her (including hunger).
+• Something’s bugging them (including hunger).

 • Your bedtime timing is off (it’s too early, too late, or too irregular).